 Submit XML Sitemaps

 Note that you want to be sure that your XML sitemap file(s) are pristine.
-You want to have zero URLs that result in a 404 error and ensure all URLs are the destination URLs versus redirects or pages that canonical to another version.
+You want to have zero URLs resulting in 404 errors and ensure all URLs are the destination URLs versus redirects or pages that canonical to another version.

 It feels good to be done with the hard work involved in SEO for the relaunch and the migration overall.
-It is important to shift your mindset to a monitoring phase.
+Now, it’s important to shift your mindset to a monitoring phase.

-For the next 1-2 months, you need to monitor Google Search Console and Bing Webmaster Tools to watch for reported 404 errors, crawl errors, and any HTML on-page issues detected.
+For the next 1-2 months, closely monitor Google Search Console and Bing Webmaster Tools to watch for reported 404 errors, crawl errors, and any HTML on-page issues detected.
 Tackle these quickly.

 Remember that SEO is not a one-time thing.

 Once the dust has settled and the monitoring phase is in motion, you can go back to your original plan and goals and measure the performance of the new site.

 From here, you can resume your normal ongoing optimization plan.

 Here’s the short list of what we unpacked in this article.